Steinholding (sport)

 Steinholding, also known as Masskrugstemmen, is a traditional Bavarian strength and endurance contest where competitors hold a full one-liter beer stein, weighing five pounds.
 The goal is to hold the stein out in front of the body with a straight arm for as long as possible without bending the elbow or spilling any beer.
 The competitor who can hold their stein with proper form for the longest duration is the winner.

 The U.S. Steinholding Association regulates the sport in the U.S. It provides the official rules, training tips, and sanctions competitions across the country.

 Background

 Steinholding made its way to the United States with German immigrants where it has become a mainstay at many Oktoberfest events.
 The growing popularity of the sport led to the creation of the U.S. Steinholding Association as the governing body of the sport.
 Founded in 2015, the U.S. Steinholding Association holds annual state championships across the United States.
 In 2025, the organization announced its inaugural national championship event in Cincinnati, Ohio.
+Eben Caldwell, of Ohio, set the state record of Ohio at The Winking Lizard on September 24th, 2026.